pettni/palette/README.md

  - caltech (Orange)
  - goblue (University of Michigan maize and blue)

 Colorschemes are defined by five basic colors; it is straightforward to add new color schemes to the package.
+Recommendation: start with a set of colors from http://colorpalettes.net/.

 ## Dependencies